pinfirestudios/craft3-bugsnag/README.md

         ];
     }

-If you need to use version 2 of Bugsnag's javascript, you can specify the version in your configuration.
+If you need to use version 2 of Bugsnag's JavaScript, you can specify the version in your configuration.
 See [Customizing Asset Bundles](http://www.yiiframework.com/doc-2.0/guide-structure-assets.html#customizing-asset-bundles).